cauemustafa/cauemustafa.github.io/README.md

 ## About

 Nim is designed to make personal branding effortless and beautiful.
-If you enjoy it, consider sharing it or exploring [Motion-Primitives Pro](https://pro.motion-primitives.com/) for more advanced animations and components.
+If you enjoy it, consider sharing it and exploring [Motion-Primitives Pro](https://pro.motion-primitives.com/).